Linux admin notes - users and permissions

 - password - in the old days this stored the password hash.

-- Nowadays it is typical to put the password hash in /etc/shadow (which general users/programs cannot read), and leave this file readable, because the rest of the fields are public and useful.
+- /etc/passwd is publicly readable, because the rest of the fields are public and useful.

-- ...so this field will contain something like an x to indicate the real password hash is stored in /etc/shadow (it seems other values have been used, like !(verify))
+- putting in the password field in /etc/passwd to indicate the real password hash is stored in /etc/shadow

 - UID - user's numeric ID